torres-alexis/GeneLab_Data_Processing/Proteomics/Workflow_Documentation/NF_Proteomics/README.md

 **Additional Required Parameters For [4b](#4b-run-the-lfq-mbr-workflow-with-custom-reference-proteome):**

-* `--runsheet` - Path to the runsheet file containing sample metadata and input file paths
+* `--runsheet` - Path to the runsheet file containing data file paths and metadata required for processing

 * `--reference_proteome` - Path to a custom reference proteome FASTA file